 Below is an overview of what you can expect when visiting Ocean City.
 Please reach out to each respective business prior to your visit for safety precautions and hours of operation.

 The beach and Boardwalk in Ocean City are open to visitors.
-Lifeguards are off duty until May 2021.
 As with previous years, we do not encourage anyone to go into the ocean when lifeguards are not on duty.

 Outdoor activities such as miniature golf are open.
 Indoor activities and amusements such as movie theaters, casinos, and bowling alleys are permitted to open at full capacity.
 Conventions, concerts and outdoor entertainment are permitted to open at full capacity (effective May 15.)
 We recommend calling ahead to confirm hours, as some businesses may have adjusted hours.

 Retail stores, malls, and others are now permitted to open at full capacity with physical distancing protocols still in place.

 Churches and other similar religious facilities are permitted to open at full capacity.